Polish Communist Party (2002): Foundation

-The Communist Party of Poland was founded in July 2002 in Dąbrowa Górnicza by activists largely derived from the Union of Polish Communists "Proletariat", which had existed since 1990 and was liquidated by the state authorities due to formal procedures.
+Since its creation, there had been numerous attempts to delegalize the Union of Polish Communists "Proletariat", which was ultimately successful in 2002.
+As a result, the former members of the party decided to form a new party, the Polish Communist Party.
 The first congress of the party took place in December 2002, the second in December 2006, the third in December 2010, the fourth in March 2015, and the fifth in July 2019.